 All items that are created in the fulfillment of identified job responsibilities and purchased by district funds are property of Arlington Public Schools.
-When permanently exiting the discrict, staff should leave all district items for future use.
+When permanently exiting the district staff should leave all district items for future use.

 - Paper items that have been created by staff should be copied or scanned.
-All original hard copies should be left with the building administrator. - Once copied, digital items should be consolidated into a file; identified on the server under the teacher's last name.
-The teacher should provide their building principal with information as to location of the items on the APS server. - Items that have been purchased by the district should be left in the classroom or work area.
-This includes but is not limited to: textbooks, office supplies, computers, furniture, manuals, articles of clothing, electronic devices, etc.
+All original hard copies should be left with the building administrator. - Once copied, digital items should be consolidated into a file; identified on the server under the teachers last name.
+The teacher should provide their building principal with information as to location of the items on the APS server. - Items that have been purchased by the district should be left in the teacher's room, or work area.
+This includes but is not limited too; text books, office supplies, computers, furniture, manuals, articles of clothing, electronic devices, etc...